Wide selection of pull handles and knobs, plus a choice of wall fixed or pivot hinges for glass.

 Choose from a range of styles and sizes in pull bar handles, or a selection of pull knobs.
 Selection of accessory items for glass doors, such as key locks, privacy locks stoppers and robe hooks.

 The glass is cut to size and prepared with the necessary drilled holes and cutouts for your hardware.
 It is then toughened to BSEN 12150 Class 1.
 The edges of the glass are polished, and lastly, if you have chosen a design, then that is sandblasted onto the glass and finished with a protective coating.
+The choice of glass thickness is determined by the size, hardware choice and application.

 Clear Glass: standard or low iron